hnarme/Prototypes/README.md

 ### Features
 1. Login Interface
 - Only registered staff can enter the website.
+- Specific interface will be seen once logged in depending on the staffs role.
 2. Staff Interface
 -	View all plants in stock
 -	Change view by category e.g. indoor plants only, large plants only.